How to Link the Three Financial Statements (Explained)

 Visual Flow Summary

-Income Statement → Cash Flow Statement:
+Income Statement to Cash Flow Statement:

-• Interest Expense → Affects Net Income (flows through)
+• Interest Expense affects Net Income (flows through)

-Cash Flow Statement → Balance Sheet:
+Cash Flow Statement to Balance Sheet:

-• CapEx → Increases PP&E
+• CapEx increases PP&E

-• Debt issuance/repayment → Updates Debt balance
+• Debt issuance/repayment updates the Debt balance

-Income Statement → Balance Sheet:
+Income Statement to Balance Sheet:

-• Net Income → Increases Retained Earnings
+• Net Income increases Retained Earnings

-• Depreciation → Reduces PP&E (accumulated depreciation)
+• Depreciation reduces PP&E (through accumulated depreciation)

-Balance Sheet → Next Period:
+Balance Sheet to Next Period:

 Common Follow-Up Questions